 The Technical Committee plays an active role in the development of educational content technological programming to include conferences, workshops, webinars, and e-newsletters while serving as an organizational “think tank” for future technology advancements and the impact on the pool and hot tub industry.

-The WAVE Network guides and recommends activities for the PHTA young association professionals that build community and learning opportunities that are relevant to young association professionals today.
+The WAVE Steering Committee guides and recommends activities for the PHTA young association professionals that build community and learning opportunities that are relevant to young association professionals today.
 It helps create a foundation for PHTA young professionals by working together with PHTA volunteer leaders and staff.